google/VoltAir/doc/src/main/Main.md

 ### Motivation

-To achieve high enough performance in rendering of our game's scene (i.e. [Actor][]s such as terrain pieces, characters, and collectables), we implemented VoltAir's [game-specific renderer][GameRenderer], a simple 2D scene, OpenGL renderer, and use QtQuick's renderer exclusively for UI.
+To achieve high enough performance in rendering of our game's scene (i.e. [Actor][]s such as terrain pieces, characters, and collectables), we implemented VoltAir's [game-specific renderer][GameRenderer], a simple 2D scene, OpenGL renderer, and use QtQuick's renderer exclusively for the UI.

 The main objective for this renderer is simplicity, as our initial investigations indicated our target devices can achieve sufficient fill rate to render scenes of our game's complexity, even with naive draw calls and structure.
-Much of QtQuick's slowness appears to instead be caused by significant CPU overhead processing geometry (for example, to merge vertex batches) and the use of synchronous GL driver calls.
-This performance hit from this overhead is compounded by the fact that we use fluid simulations, which are also CPU heavy.
+Much of QtQuick's slowness appears to instead be caused by significant CPU overhead processing geometry (e.g. to merge vertex batches) and the use of synchronous GL driver calls.
+The performance hit from this overhead is compounded by the fact that we use fluid simulations, which are also CPU heavy.

 ### Goals